-Having partnered with the nationwide engineering firm, Dynamix Engineering, Lexington Medical Center is prepared to combat airborne contaminants in ways other hospitals may struggle
+Having partnered with the nationwide engineering firm, Veregy (Formerly Dynamix Engineering), Lexington Medical Center is prepared to combat airborne contaminants in ways other hospitals may struggle

-WEST COLUMBIA, SC., March 23, 2020 / PRNewswire/ — In 2014, the Lexington Medical Center (Lexington) partnered with Dynamix Engineering (Dynamix), as part of their $400 million expansion and renovation project to create an industry-leading facility.
+WEST COLUMBIA, SC., March 23, 2020 / PRNewswire/ — In 2014, the Lexington Medical Center (Lexington) partnered with Veregy Engineering (Formerly Dynamix Engineering), as part of their $400 million expansion and renovation project to create an industry-leading facility.
 During the design phase of the project, the hospital was insistent on going beyond industry best practices to build a facility that was ready to deal with modern problems.
 Lexington was focused not just on today, but what may happen tomorrow.
-That vision for the future gave Dynamix Engineering the flexibility to design an HVAC system that was up to the challenge.
+That vision for the future gave Veregy Engineering the flexibility to design an HVAC system that was up to the challenge.

 This expansive project added 250 beds, including 60 dedicated to critical care and 100 stepdown, to the hospital and renovated many existing structures.
 This has given Lexington incredible flexibility to respond to the outbreak of COVID-19.
 Because the air itself is often a vector for disease transmission, the design of Lexington’s HVAC system plays a critical role in helping to mitigate risk.
 For surgical and critical-care patients, this takes the form of Positive Pressure rooms.
 By using the HVAC system to supply slightly more air to a room, it creates a slightly higher pressure inside than in the halls around it.
 This results in the air from outside being unable to migrate into areas with high-risk patients.